Service Technician Talks about Career Advancement at Standard Heating

 Many positions at Standard Heating allow employees flexibility with work and school.
 Some go to school as part-time students and work full-time while participating in our tuition reimbursement program.
 We also offer alternative schedules that fit the needs of our employees and their families.
 Other benefits include four weeks of paid time off and two weeks of paid parental leave for eligible employees.

 Our mission is to make lives better through the practice of our trades, including the lives of our employees.
-We are a family-owned business, established in 1930, and have remained committed to communities where we live and work.
+We are a family-owned business, established in 1930, and have remained committed to the communities where we live and work.
 In 2017, with the help of our employees, Standard Heating donated $11,775 to non-profit organizations in our 5 for $25 Drive.
-These include local nonprofits that work with veterans, children, and families, and pets.
+These include local nonprofits that work with veterans, children, families, and pets.
 In addition to the 5 for $25 Drive program, Standard Heating has been a member of the Minnesota Keystone Program since 1996, giving back 5% of pre-tax earnings to 501(c)3 organizations.

 If Benton sounds like someone you would want to work with (and you think Standard Heating sounds great, too), you can check out our current open positions.